 - D. TIMS Coordinator: Assist all involved in clearing the roadway with verification, response, and clearance times to expeditiously remove a motor vehicle crash or incident from the roadway, resulting in a safer roadway environment for both incident responders and motorists.
 Typically, this position will be held by the Traffic Engineer or their designee.
+In the absence of the Traffic Engineer, the Maintenance Engineer will serve as the TIMS Coordinator.

 - E. Incident Management Team (IMT): A standing team of trained personnel from various operational departments activated to support incident management.
 The IMT will provide the command-and-control infrastructure that is required to manage the logistical, planning, operational, safety and public relations issues related to the incident/emergency.
 The size of this team is intentionally small to facilitate prompt decisions and actions.
 The IMT consists of the following personnel, or their designee:

 - a.
 Traffic Engineer (TIMS Coordinator)

 - b.
 Executive Director

 - c.
-Deputy Chief Engineer
+Chief Engineer/Deputy Executive Director

 - d.
-Maintenance Operations Engineer
+Maintenance Engineer

 - e.
 Safety Services Manager

 - f.
-Communications Center Operations Supervisor
+Safety Operations Supervisor

 - g.
-Marketing Communications Manager
+Director of Marketing & Communications

 - h.
-Superintendent of Toll Operations
+Director of Toll Operations

 - i.
-Service Plaza Operations Manager
+Director of Service Plaza Operations

 - j.
 OSHP Liaison